bdw429s/scan-cfml-admin/README.md

 https://github.com/ecivis/scan-cfml-admin

-I just copied his spec and rewrote it in CFML using a CommandBox task runner.
+I just copied his spec and rewrote it in CFML using a [CommandBox task runner](https://commandbox.ortusbooks.com/task-runners).
 This could very easily be made into a custom command you install globally, but adding a `ModuleConfig.cfc`, `box.json` and pubilshing it for [ForgeBox](https://www.forgebox.io).

 ## Improvements

-This CFML version uses the InteractiveJob helper to produce nice output from the job.
+This CFML version uses the [InteractiveJob](https://commandbox.ortusbooks.com/task-runners/interactive-jobs) helper to produce nice output from the job.

 ![Screenshot](screenshot.png)

 If one or more CFML admins are located, the tas, returns a failing exit code making it suitable to be used as part of an automation

 The target scanning is performed in parallel for faster response times if you have a lot of targets, or they are slow to respond.

+When verbose is active, the total number of miliseconds elapsed during scannnig is reported.

 ## Intro